FirelyTeam/firely-docs/vonk/plugins/plugins_log.rst

 .. _vonk_plugins_log_pipeline:

-Also on the ``Information`` level, Vonk will show the services and middleware as it has loaded, in order.
+Also on the ``Information`` level, Firely Server will show the services and middleware as it has loaded, in order.
-The list below is also the default pipeline as it is configured for Vonk FHIR Server.
+The list below is also the default pipeline as it is configured for Firely Server FHIR Server.

 ::